Sangarshanan/Data-visualization/H1B Visa analysis/Readme.md

 # H1B VISA

 This dataset contains five year's worth of H-1B petition data, with approximately 3 million records overall.

-The columns in the dataset include case status, employer name, worksite coordinates, job title, prevailing wage, occupation code, and year filed.
+The columns in the dataset include case status, employer name, worksite coordinates, job title, prevailing wage, occupation code, and year it was filed.